April 2, 2019

 The People’s Gathering: A Revolution of Consciousness conference is a professional/personal development learning experience and networking opportunity designed to move the (often dreaded) “Race Conversation” forward.
 The conference creates a supportive space in which participants engage in frank and open dialogue about race and racial disparities that are systemically present in work, school, and everyday life.
 They become more aware of how race shows up as structural barriers to realizing a diverse and inclusive environment and learn ways to navigate the sensitivity of it all by deepening personal understanding of the issues.

 When first held in 2017, The People’s Gathering gathered over 200 participants from all levels of government, education, business, and non-profit sectors.
 Participants responded that it proved a unique and fun opportunity to expand their professional and personal networks across cultures while gaining key skills for creating inclusive organizational cultures.
+In 2018, the conference drew over 165 participants committed to creating change in their workplaces and communities!

 *For discount codes, contact Continuing Education (firstname.lastname@example.org, 253-535-7722) prior to registering for the conference.